-Clot-retrieval devices failed to improve stroke-related disabilityFebruary 7th, 2013 in Cardiology /
+Clot-retrieval devices failed to improve stroke-related disabilityFebruary 7, 2013 in Medicine & Health / Cardiology

 A stroke survivor's chances of living independently after 90 days are not improved by the use of devices inserted into the artery to dissolve or remove a stroke-causing clot shortly after the onset of symptoms, according to a randomized controlled trial involving 656 patients.

 The study, funded by the National Institute of Neurological Disorders and Stroke (NINDS), part of the National Institutes of Health, compared the intra-arterial device-based approach plus the current standard of intravenous (IV) tissue plasminogen activator (t-PA), a clot-busting drug with IV t-PA therapy alone.
 The research will be presented at the International Stroke Conference 2013 in Honolulu, Hawaii and simultaneously published online Feb.
 7 in the New England Journal of Medicine.

 "This is the largest trial of an intra-arterial intervention for acute ischemic stroke, and is important because it shows that the addition of devices to treat clots within the brain artery was no more effective than treatment with IV t-PA alone," said Walter J. Koroshetz, M.D., deputy director, NINDS.
 "Such devices are already widely used in clinical practice based on dramatic improvements seen in individuals, but without evidence supporting their overall clinical effectiveness in a large group."

 Intra-arterial treatment is known to be associated with significant risk; 16 percent of the patients in the study had complications from the minimally invasive surgical procedure.
 The Interventional Management of Stroke, or IMS-III, is the only trial designed to assess the overall balance between risk and benefit of intra-arterial treatment in acute stroke patients.